JulianAburrow/FilmReference/README.md

 # 🎬 FilmReference Application

-FilmReference is a Blazor WebAssembly application designed to manage and explore films, genres, studios, and people in a clean, responsive UI.
+FilmReference is a Blazor Server application designed to manage and explore films, genres, studios, and people in a clean, responsive UI.
 It leverages **MudBlazor** for modern components, **Entity Framework Core** for efficient data access, and follows best practices for scalability and maintainability.

 ---